 ABOUT

-I’m Lucy Wise, a Registered Psychologist, and the founder of Ritual Psychology.
-I’m passionate about supporting neurodivergent adults to better understand themselves and develop greater self-compassion.
+Hello and welcome!
+I’m Lucy Wise (she/her), a proudly neurodivergent Registered Psychologist, and the founder of Ritual Psychology.
+I’m passionate about supporting individuals to better understand themselves and develop greater self-compassion.

-My approach is collaborative, compassionate, and person-centred.
-I draw from a number of evidence-based therapies and support strategies, depending on your individual goals, neurotype, and lived experience, including:
+My approach is collaborative, compassionate, and relational.
+My practice is centred in neuroaffirming principles and I draw from a number of evidence-based therapies and support strategies, that I adapt, depending on your individual goals and neurotype.
+These include:

 • Compassion Focused Therapy